The Ergatta is another home rower that has joined the ever-growing list of machines designed for workout streaming.

 I think Ergatta was smart to use a water rower for their technology because it sets them apart- everyone else so far has been using magnetic and or air resistance systems.

-Anyway, at the time of writing this, the Ergatta is going for around $2200, which is just a little less than what the Hydrow costs (they also now have an Ergatta Lite, which is much more affordable).
+Anyway, at the time of writing this, the Ergatta is going for around $2400, which is pretty similar to what the Hydrow costs (they also now have an Ergatta Lite, which is much more affordable).

 - Natural, water resistance system